apache/yunikorn-site/src/pages/community/get_involved.md

 - Calendar: [Google Calendar](https://calendar.google.com/calendar/b/3/r/week/2020/3/26?cid=YXBhY2hlLnl1bmlrb3JuQGdtYWlsLmNvbQ) :point_left:

+## Become a Committer

+Committers are the community members who have the write access to the project's repositories, i.e they can modify the code by themselves and accept others contributions to all YuniKorn repos.
+There is no strict rules about the qualification of a candidate, the PPMC votes for a candidate based on various considerations:

+- Code contributions
+  - Consistent code contributions
+  - Optimize the CI/CD pipeline
+  - Help the code reviews
+  - Test and verify release candidates
+  - Performance tuning and related tools development
+  - Propose improvement proposals

+- Non-code contributions
+  - Involvement in the community activities, such as meetings, meetups, etc.
+  - Provide feedback, report issues, roadmap discussions
+  - Help on project releases
+  - Improve project documentation
+  - Help the project adoption
+  - Integrate with other projects, extend the use cases

+Contributor or non-contributor can both make their paths to committer, the community deeply appreciates both code or non-code contributions.

+## Become a PPMC member

+PPMC represents for Podling Project Management Committee, this committee is responsible for project management and governance, ensures the project can be operated under [Apache Way](https://www.apache.org/theapacheway/).
+The committee makes decisions based on the PPMC members' votes.
+A PPMC member has the authority to cast a binding cast a binding vote on various things, such as project releases, adding new committer or PPMC member, etc.

+A contributor must become a committer first before being a PPMC member.
+There is no strict rules of when a committer will be qualified for adding to PPMC.
+The management committee makes a decision based on the involvement and impact of each committer.
+In general, a committer who makes consistent code or non-code contributions to the project should be considered as a PPMC candidate.

 ## How to share feedback to YuniKorn Community

 We welcome you to try our latest releases and share your experiences.